akilahmed034/WA-Direct-Chat---Privacy-Policy/README.md

 This app does not send data to any external servers.

-It may open third-party messaging applications (such as WhatsApp or WhatsApp Business) depending on user selection.
+It may open third-party messaging applications depending on user selection.
 These apps are governed by their own privacy policies.

 ━━━━━━━━━━━━━━━━━━━━━━
 📌 DISCLAIMER
 ━━━━━━━━━━━━━━━━━━━━━━

-DirectChat Bulk Send Marketing is an independent tool and is not affiliated with, endorsed by, or associated with WhatsApp LLC or any other messaging platform.
+Bulk Sender Marketing is an independent tool and is not affiliated with, endorsed by, or associated with any other messaging platform.

 All trademarks belong to their respective owners.